garrandall/popular-music-data/tracks/i-lied-to-my-heart-the-enchanters.md

 My heart knew was real
 Yeah, this was real

-I lied to my heart, ahh...
+I lied to my heart, ah...

 Honey, I love you
 For ever and ever